Home

 From 2018 to 2022 he was a visiting professor of human development at the School of Psychology, Capital Normal University, Beijing, China.
 He taught courses for faculty, MA and PhD students on meta-analysis of human development research and on child socio-emotional development, and was a scientific advisor for child development research.

-From November 1 2020 to November 1 2025 he is appointed visiting professor at the Research Department of Clinical, Educational and Health Psychology, Division on Psychology and Language Sciences, Faculty of Brain Sciences, UCL, University of London, London, UK.
+From November 1 2020 to November 1 2025 he is appointed honorary professor at the Research Department of Clinical, Educational and Health Psychology, Division on Psychology and Language Sciences, Faculty of Brain Sciences, UCL, University of London, London, UK.

 From June 1, 2022 he became a Monash University Affiliate at Psychiatry Monash Health, Monash University, Melbourne, Australia, to work with professor Megan Galbally and her team.
 This was updated to an Adjunct Professor position for 5 years (2023-2028 D.V.)